 ROBERT WISE for "The Sound of Music", David Lean for "Doctor Zhivago", John Schlesinger for "Darling", Hiroshi Teshigahara for "Woman in the Dunes", William Wyler for "The Collector"

-This would be the first year that the awards ceremony would be broadcast in color on television.
+This would be the first year that the awards ceremony (on April 18, 1966) would be broadcast in color on television.

 The two top films in the Best Picture Oscars race in 1965,The Sound of Music and Doctor Zhivago, each had the same number of nominations (ten), and equally divided the same number of Oscars (five):